theatric/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-A repository of Tech Academy projects undertaken as part of the Web Developer Diploma delivered by Pitman Training in the UK.
+A repository of Tech Academy projects undertaken as part of the Web Developer Diploma programme delivered by Pitman Training in the UK.